-- Area A group of detection devices connected to your alarm system. - Monitoring Facility A facility where trained personnel monitor your system 24 hours a day.
-Your system may be programmed to contact this facility during alarm conditions, enabling personnel to dispatch the proper authorities. - Menu A list of functions programmed by your servicing company. - Faulted Point A device is activated, or the wiring associated with a device is not working properly. - Idle Text The system displays idle text at command centers when it is not performing a user requested function.
+Area - A group of detection devices connected to your security system.

+Monitoring Facility - A facility where trained personnel monitor your system 24 hours a day.
+Your system may be programmed to contact this facility during alarm conditions, enabling personnel to dispatch the proper authorities.

+Menu - A list of functions programmed by your servicing company.

+Faulted Point - A point that is not normal.

+Idle Text - The system displays idle text at command centers when it is not performing a user requested function.
 Idle text shows the status of the system.

-- Point A detection device, or group of devices connected to your system.
+Point - A detection device, or group of devices connected to your system.
 Points display individually at the command center with custom text.
-The text can describe a single smoke detector, or an area such as UPSTAIRS or GARAGE. - Relay Your system may have relays programmed to provide control of devices such as premises lighting or entry gates.
-Your servicing company programs relays for automatic control and/or control from your command center. - Trouble A service condition that needs to be corrected, such as a broken wire.
+The text can describe a single smoke detector, or an area such as UPSTAIRS or GARAGE.

+Relay - Your system may have relays programmed to provide control of devices such as premises lighting or entry gates.
+Your security company programs relays for automatic control and/or control from your command center.

+Trouble - A service condition that needs to be corrected, such as a broken wire.